twfarland/Son/README.md

 ##Manipulation

-Sass constructs like mixins, variables, and inheritance can be done by manipulating the style object.
+Sass-style manipulation like mixins, variables, and inheritance can just be done by manipulating the styles object.

 These examples are very low-level and you could manipulate the styles in more exciting ways, but I'm sure you guys would have have no problem coming up with your own ideas for that,